 Welcome to PJ University, where we teach you how to use PayJunction like a pro.
-Today’s lesson is how to process a check.
+Today’s lesson is how to run echeck payment processing.

 After logging into PayJunction, the process page will automatically load; but if you happen to be on another page, just click “Process” from the menu on the left.
 On this page, select the “E-check” tab in the top menu.
 Enter the routing and account number on the check.
 Next, select the account type and transaction type.
 PPD is generally for personal transactions and CCD is for business transactions.